Hannah Pierce, BSN

 Campus Based - Visit Website

-The University of Saint Mary's Traditional BSN program in Kansas offers a dynamic path to a rewarding nursing career.
-With a CCNE-accredited curriculum, students gain hands-on experience through clinical rotations, preparing them for the NCLEX and beyond.
-The program boasts a 97% first-time NCLEX pass rate and offers direct entry for freshmen through the Aspire to Nursing pathway.
-Scholarships up to $17,500 are available for transfer students.
-The program emphasizes excellence, leadership, and community in nursing, guided by expert faculty.
-Clinical partnerships with top hospitals enhance learning.
-Admission requires a 3.5 GPA and ACT scores or an essay for freshmen.
+The University of Saint Mary's Traditional BSN program in Kansas is CCNE-accredited and prepares students for the NCLEX with a 97% first-time pass rate.
+It offers direct entry for freshmen through the Aspire to Nursing pathway and scholarships up to $17,500 for transfer students.
+Admission requires a 3.5 GPA and ACT scores or an essay, with clinical rotations and expert faculty emphasizing leadership and community in nursing.

 Campus Based - Visit Website